m15a/papers/README.md

 ...

+# which bibliographic fields to exclude from bibtex files.
+bibtex_field_excludes = abstract

+...

 [plugins]
 # Comma-separated list of the plugins to load.
 # Currently pubs comes with built-in plugins alias and git.